Working with the BBj Macro Button

 This topic contains the following:

-The BBj Macro Button Plug-in helps developers quickly start a user-defined BBj program or script using Eclipse, and passes the currently active program from Eclipse’s active editor to the program as parameter.
+The BBj Macro Button helps developers quickly start a user-defined BBj program or script using the BDT Studio, and passes the currently active program from BDT Studio’s active editor to the program as parameter.
 This allows the user to specify a custom script to validate the currently active program, or push it to a remove server, etc.

-In order to use the BBj Macro Button plug-in, install Eclipse before installing the plug-in.
-Follow the steps below to configure the Eclipse plug-in environment:
+For versions prior to BBj 26.00, you must first install Eclipse and then the plug-in.
+Follow the steps below to get your Eclipse plug-in environment configured:

 -